For The Republic Party: History

 The party was founded on 20 September 2020, during a party congress held in Yerevan.
 The party currently acts as an extra-parliamentary force.
 Arman Babajanyan, who was formerly a Bright Armenia MP and then an independent MP in the National Assembly, was nominated as party leader.

 Following the 2020–2021 Armenian protests, the party supported the decision of Prime Minister Nikol Pashinyan to call snap elections.
 The party believes in the ideals of the 2018 Armenian revolution, and supports fresh elections in order to accomplish the goals of the revolution and further strengthen democracy in Armenia.

 In May 2021, the party formed an electoral alliance with the Christian-Democratic Rebirth Party.
 The alliance, known as the Shirinyan-Babajanyan Alliance of Democrats, announced its intentions to participate in the 2021 Armenian parliamentary elections with Arman Babajanyan as its leader.
 Following the election, the alliance received 1.50% of the popular vote, failing to win any seats in the National Assembly.

+In May 2024, the party joined the United Platform of Democratic Forces.

 Ideology

 The party opposes authoritarianism, while supporting freedom of press, human rights, the rule of law, and encourages the economic development of Armenia.
 The party also believes in the right to self-determination for Artsakh and was skeptical of the 2020 Nagorno-Karabakh ceasefire agreement.

 In regards to foreign affairs, the party believes that Armenia should pursue closer relations with the European Union and the United States.
 Arman Babajanyan has stated, "Relations with the European Union and the United States provide us with a unique opportunity not only to integrate into world politics but also, with the full support of those centers, to advance our internal reform agenda in democratic institutions, the judiciary, civil society, the economy and other areas."
+The party also supports Armenia to withdraw from the CSTO and the Eurasian Economic Union (EAEU).
+The secretary of foreign affairs of the party, Arnold Blayan, stated, "As long as we participate in CSTO meetings of any nature, our security situation will weaken even more.
+CSTO is about everything except security.
+CSTO membership ensures the situation of Armenia being threatened, therefore neither CSTO, EAEU, nor any other supranational organization related to Russia is in the interests of the Republic of Armenia."